How to read music notes: The beginner’s guide

-While some musicians are blessed with the ability to play music by ear, the majority of people need to learn how to read music notes to play the piano.
+While some musicians are blessed with the ability to play music by ear, most people need to learn how to read music notes to play the piano.

-Without having formal training, the notes and bars can all seem like an incomprehensible jumble but with a little support and a bit of practice you will soon be able to decipher music notes.
+Without having formal training, the notes and bars can all seem like an incomprehensible jumble, but with a bit of support and a bit of practice, you will soon be able to decipher music notes.

-So, if there is a song that you have always dreamed of learning to play – or your life-long ambition has been to learn to play the piano what are you waiting for?
-With the dawn of the internet and development of easy to use apps there is plenty of support to be had whether you are already having piano lessons or not.
+If there is a song that you have always dreamed of learning to play – or your life-long ambition has been to learn to play the piano, what are you waiting for?
+With the dawn of the internet and the development of easy to use apps, there is plenty of support to be had whether you already have piano lessons or not.

 How to read music

-The basics of reading music are fairly simple to get your head around.
-To start with, on the most basic level all music is set out on a stave, which features five lines that the music notes sit in or on.
+The basics of reading music are relatively simple to get your head around.
+To start with, on the most basic level, all music is set out on a stave, which features five lines that the music notes sit in or on.

-The stave is then broken into bars that give music its beat – how many beats are played in each bar.
+The stave is then broken into bars that give the music its beat – how many beats are played in each bar.
 This is always indicated in the number at the beginning of a piece of music.
-Very often this is 4/4, especially when you are learning.
-That means each bar is worth four beats and the notes need to equal 4 beats.
+Very often, this is 4/4, especially when you are learning.
+That means each bar is worth four beats, and the notes need to equal 4 beats.

 Piano music is set out for either the right hand or the left and this is again indicated at the start of a bar of music.
 The treble clef sign is a signal that you will be playing higher notes (usually with your right hand), while the bass clef signals that lower notes on the left-hand side of the piano will be played.

 The notes are placed on the stave that indicates which key you should play – these are different for the right hand and left hand.